 Early American Muslims faced great difficulties in arranging for proper burial, including the washing and wrapping of the body, the use of a simple casket, and the direction of burial.
 Today, the Islamic Center of Southern California, like many others in the United States, actively assists community members in these arrangements.
 The center publishes the detailed brochure “Burial: Preparing this final religious obligation,” which advises, “Even though a casket is not required by Islam, it is required in California.”

 In many areas, there are Muslim cemeteries, including the National Muslim cemetery in Cedar Rapids, Iowa, established in 1949.
 Increasingly, funeral homes and cemeteries now accommodate the religious needs of Muslims, many with special sections oriented in the qiblah direction.
+(Muslims are to be buried with their heads facing Mecca.)
 California’s Rose Hills Memorial Park and Massachusetts’ Knollwood Memorial Park have sections for Muslims; the United Memorial Gardens in Plymouth, Michigan has two “Islamic Gardens” in addition to their “Korean Garden,” the “Wonders of Michigan,” and “Garden of Apostles.”

-Between birth and death, Muslims live out their faith daily through prayer and charity, in deeds and in words.
+Between birth and death, Muslims live out their faith daily through prayer and charity, in deeds and in words even outside of prayer.
 Muslims around the world greet one another with the phrase “assalamu alaykum,” meaning “peace be upon you.”
-When speaking of the Prophet, Muslims will often follow his name with “Peace Be Upon Him” (abbreviated PBUH) to show reverence; in Arabic, the phrase is “Sallallahu ‘Alaihi Wa Sallam,” (abbreviated SAWS).
+When speaking of the Prophet, Muslims will often follow his name with “Peace Be Upon Him” (abbreviated PBUH) to show reverence; in Arabic, the phrase is “Sallallahu ‘Alaihi Wa Sallam” abbreviated to SAWS.
 Other common phrases include “alhamdulillah,” expressing thanks to God, or “bismillah,” which indicates that an act is being performed in the name of God.
 Many Muslims, when speaking of the future, use the phrase “insha’Allah,” as a reminder that the act will only happen if God wills it.
 While these phrases are not used universally, they demonstrate one of the ways in which Muslims live out their faith through a life of active submission to God.